qzydustin/qzydustin.github.io/_posts/2022-07-18-tutorial-for-trojan-proxy-setup.md

   systemctl status trojan
   ```

-  Then, I can use Shadowrocket app to connect to the Trojan server.
+  Then, I can use the Shadowrocket app to connect to the Trojan server.